I’m so lazy. I don’t fit in. I’m failing at adulthood.

 Meditate

 “If you’re an overthinker and very self-critical, meditation for more than a minute is going to be difficult,” Dr. Honsberger says.
-She suggests meditation apps to help you get started.
-Kaiser Permanente also offers meditation resources online, including guided meditation exercises and activities.
+She suggests apps for meditation and mindfulness to help you get started.
+Kaiser Permanente also offers tools and strategies for practicing mindfulness, including guided meditation exercises and activities.

 Use positive affirmations